 If this were to happen, the German Shepherd would do its best to escape by backing up or slinking away in hopes that a show of submission would be enough to deter the wolfpack from following and attacking.

 When they get ill, dogs and wolves lack strength, have slower reflexes, and are more likely to make mistakes.
-So, when two animals come together head-to-head, a sick animal has a distinct disadvantage, and depending on the severity of illness, they may already be destined to lose.
+So, when two animals come together head-to-head, a sick animal has a distinct disadvantage and depending on the severity of the illness, it may already be destined to lose.

 Familiarity with Territory

 Where a confrontation takes place also plays a role in any confrontation outcome.
-For example, if a German Shepherd were to become lost in the forest, wolves have the advantage because they are more familiar with the territory.
+For example, wolves have the advantage if a German Shepherd becomes lost in the forest because they are more familiar with the territory.
 The German Shepherd, though, would not be aware of dead-ends, steep drops, and clear paths for escape.

-Not all animals have the same temperament, for example, an overly aggressive dog clashing with an overly submissive wolf is likely to sway the outcome of a German Shepherd and wolf matchup Not all animals have the same temperament – for example, an overly aggressive dog clashing with a very submissive wolf is likely to sway the outcome of a German Shepherd and wolf matchup!!
+Not all animals have the same temperament; for example, an overly aggressive dog clashing with an excessively submissive wolf is likely to sway the outcome of a German Shepherd and wolf matchup.
+Not all animals have the same temperament – for example, an overly aggressive dog clashing with a very submissive wolf is likely to sway the outcome of a German Shepherd and wolf matchup!!

 Conclusion / Summary

 We cannot know what would happen between a wolf and a German Shepherd, but if we can infer anything from the basic statistics, it would be that a wolf could kill a German Shepherd.